kimmyCosta/MindMetrixAssignmentVR/README.md

 > - Assets/Materials
 > - Assets/Mini Legion Rock Golem PBR HP Polyart/Materials

+> [!Note]
+> If you have an error regarding "Library\PackageCache", it is probably because the name is too long.
+Move the project to the root and the issue should be resolved.

 To launch the backend :
 ```
 cd BackendExample